Barnes Football Club: Early history

 According to an undated list in the Football Association archives, probably dating from 1864, the colours of Barnes FC were "blue with white spots – a cap".
 In successive editions of the Football Annual (from that magazine's first publication in 1868 until the club stopped reporting in 1881), the colours of the club were consistently described as blue and white stripes or hoops.

 The club took part in the first ever FA Cup in 1871–72, and was the first team ever to win a match in the tournament, on 11 November 1871 (most first-round games kicked off later that day; the only other 3pm kick-off ended 0-0).
 Barnes went on to compete in fourteen of the first fifteen editions of the competition, the last being in 1885–86.
-The club's best performance came in 1878–79, when it reached the third round before losing 2-1 to Oxford University.
+The club's best performance came in 1878–79, when it reached the third round before losing 2–1 to Oxford University.

 It was also among the ten founder members of the Surrey County Football Association, in 1877.

 Barnes club captain Charles Morice represented England in the first ever international association football match between Scotland and England played at Hamilton Crescent, Glasgow in 1872.

+The club's greatest honour was winning the Surrey Senior Cup in 1883–84, beating Reigate Priory 3–2 in the final, at the Kennington Oval; captain R.S.
+Ibbs scored two of the goals from midfield, and one of the Priory goals was with almost the last kick of the game.
+Barnes reached the final again in 1887–88, but was forced to scratch to Lyndhurst, after a draw, because its players - mostly mercantilist stockbrokers - could not spare the time for a replay.
+Barnes proposed the trophy be shared, but "after a considerable debate" the Surrey FA awarded the trophy to Lyndhurst.